Ways to Boost Your Facebook Organic Reach

 Posting During Off-Times

 Facebook has increased usage in the evenings and on weekends.
 This comes from the normal patterns of human interaction.
-Organic Facebook methods rely on getting attention in times when there is less competition for attention.
+Organic Facebook methods rely on getting attention when there is less competition.
 Commercial postings made during less popular times, in periods besides evenings and weekends, have a better chance of being noticed.

 Neil recommends: